annabush092/SyncedIn-frontend/README.md

-  fix formatting bug of NavBar- why is the color not changing when we change route? formatting of index and profile allow users to edit their profile - think of a good way to approach this update readme info (backend especially)
+  fix formatting bug of NavBar- why is the color not changing when we change route? formatting of index and profile allow users to edit their profile - think of a good way to approach this done - update readme info (backend especially) add posts and tags

 /*